Are you wondering Why is WordPress so hard to use? Maybe we should just give up and stick with Blogger or something like Wix.

 From designing complex dynamic layouts to pulling data from the database, It can get complicated really fast.

-Luckily, there are thousands of articles and videos on almost every aspect of WordPress Theme development that you learn from and an excellent documentation resource page in case you run into issues.
+Luckily, there are thousands of articles and videos on almost every aspect of WordPress Themes and plugins development that you learn from and an excellent documentation resource page in case you run into issues.

 Frequently as a WordPress Developer, you would find yourself writing the same piece of code for functionality across several client websites to save time and effort, creating a plugin for most of the functionality you always implement a considerable time saver.